Available on the Free plan

 You add a custom sender and confirm the sender signature without verifying DKIM and Return-Path.

-Step 1: Add your custom sender email in Judge.me.
+Step 1: Add your custom email address

 From your Judge.me admin, go to Settings > Email templates.